 I’ve worked in the White House.
 I’ve been a TV reporter and anchor.
 I’ve earned a graduate degree in journalism from Columbia University.
 I’ve lived in Montana where this city girl had to drive three hours just to find sushi.
 But nothing has ever kicked my bum like motherhood.
 It’s exhausting.
 It’s frustrating.
 It’s strangely addictive.
 Now I understand why my mother loves me so much.

-Dylan is my 8 year-old, Summer is my 6 year-old and Chase and Harlowe are my 2 year-old twins.
-And oh my gosh, I’m pregnant.
-We’re still trying to figure out how we are going to fit the new baby into the gold minivan.
-My husband Rick is handsome, loyal, funny and an amazing dad.
+Dylan is my 9 year-old, Summer is my 6 year-old, Chase and Harlowe are my 3 year-old twins and Cash is our baby boy.
+(Yes, it’s a lot of kids.)
+My husband Rick (an anchor for CBS Miami) is handsome, loyal, funny and an amazing dad.
 He’s too good for me.
-I hope he doesn’t realize it because there is no way I’m taking care of these kids alone.
+I hope he doesn’t realize it because there is no way I’m taking care of these children alone.
 We’re sort of like the Von Trapps if we were a lot more talented.

 Where I Write:

 In addition to the mama bird diaries, I’m the co-founder and weekly contributor for The Mouthy Housewives, a humor advice site.
 I’m also a contributor to Lifetime Moms and Alpha Mom.
 I was honored as one of the BlogHer 2012 Voices of the Year.
 In 2012, Babble named me one of their top 100 Mom Blogs.